 Leading the way

-Creating a safe workplace where professional conduct and respect for our LGBTI employees is the norm is a key part of our I&D agenda.
+Creating a safe workplace where professional conduct and LGBTI workplace inclusion is the norm and is a key part of our I&D agenda.
 Our focus areas include:

 Professional development programs including LGBTI Leaders Learning, Hues of the Rainbow and mentorship keeping in mind the Indian cultural and work context.

 Inclusive policies and equal benefits, including up to 100% coverage for gender reassignment surgery under the Accenture Mediclaim benefits.